hendersonreed/hendersonreed.github.io/src/index.md

 # Howdy!

-I'm Henderson Reed Hummel, and welcome to my patch of the Internet.
+I'm Henderson Reed Hummel, and welcome to my patch of the Internet (you can call me Henderson or Reed).

 I'm a programmer and prototyper exploring esoteric user interfaces, music programming, and the weird web.